hanayashiki/pimento/README.md

 1. Completely private and secure.
 Sensitive data are encrypted and decrypted locally.

 2. Fast.
 Using durable cache as database.
+Using React Server Component for SSR.

 3. Host it yourself.
 Simple hosting with NextJS and Redis.